 Book Jennifer for a coaching session to explore what's next for your coaching business, or group and team programming.

-Advanced Group and Team Coaching Practicum - starts Fridays 12 - 1:30 pm ET: September 18th start for 5-6 weeks (10 CCEs): Focused on providing you with virtual practice and feedback around your group coaching skills.
+Advanced Group and Team Coaching Practicum - starts Fridays March 26 - 1230 - 145 pm ET (10 CCEs): Focused on providing you with virtual practice and feedback around your group coaching skills.

 60 Day CBB Accelerator - Now as an On-demand Program.